 Sales Comparison Approach: Comparing your property to others sold during the same appraisal period – both the sale price and related factors.
 For example:

-- Certain homes may have been over- or under-priced given that year’s market
+- Certain homes may have been over- or underpriced given that year’s market

-- Changes to size, quality, condition, improvements/additions to properties can affect value,
+- Changes to size, quality, condition, improvements/additions to properties can affect value

 Even within the same neighborhood, various factors can affect values of individual homes.
 For example, one-story houses may be in larger demand than two-story houses, or vice versa.
-Older home values might rise slower than newer homes.
+Older home values may rise slower than newer homes.

 Income Approach: How much income your property would produce if it were rented as an apartment, store, factory, etc. The assessor must consider operating expenses, taxes, insurance, maintenance costs, and the profits most people would expect from the rental.
-The net income after operational costs, plus a capitalization rate, determines the assessment value.
+The net income after operational costs, plus the capitalization rate, determines the assessment value.
 This method is most often used for commercial properties, and seldom for single-family homes.